Kuwg/AriseAntiCheat/README.md

 ### WallHit
 - A

-_If you find any issue please post them on "issues"_
+_If you find any issue please post it: https://github.com/Kuwg/AriseAntiCheat/issues/new_